tombruijnen/eddy-disruption/README.md

 "Prospective GIRF-based RF phase cycling to reduce eddy current-induced steady-state disruption in bSSFP imaging."
 Accepted in Magnetic Resonance in Medicine on 04-Nov-2019.

 The files contain matlab code **1)** to process gradient measurements from k-space data; **2)** to calculate gradient impulse response functions and **3)** to simulate eddy current-induced steady-state disruption using bloch equations.
 In addition we provide a freely available set of gradient impulse response functions.
-The three figures below summarize these three functionalities respectively.
+The four figures below summarize these three functionalities respectively.
 The scripts are tested on matlab-2015a & matlab-2019a.

 **Figure 1** summarizes the processing of the gradient measurements.
 Where the left-top panel shows an example of a triangular input gradient waveform.
 Top-right panel shows the measured accumulated phase of the k-space data.
 Bottom-left shows the corresponding Brodksy analysis (0th order eddy currents) and bottom-right shows the corresponding Duyn analysis (1th order eddy currents).